vpaez/On-Set-London-General-Assembly/README.md

 Media queries are used to adjust the experience.

 ![image](https://user-images.githubusercontent.com/40695746/57921117-80a06900-7894-11e9-9342-bc50e9122d93.png)

+#### Wins

+The single application layout with the map as a center point allowed us to implement and explore single page application features, like scrolling an element into view, pop ups and toggle side bars.
+My main takeaway from this project was learning how to work with single page applications, and how that affects the design of the components.

+#### Challenges

+One of our biggest challenges during the project was the Add New Location form.
+In the back end, the location and film were separate models, and the location model included the film as referenced data.
+Because of the way our back end was set up, to create a new location, the front end had to make two separate requests, one to create or retrieve a film from the database and a second one to create a new location with the film as reference.
+This meant that the form, had to make two requests and organize the data inputted by the user to match the requirements to make a request.

 ### Future enhancements
 * Adding a lookup to the film database OMDB to populate new film images and film information.